intelowlproject/IntelOwl/docs/source/Advanced-Configuration.md

 Also, you need to set the environment variable `AWS_SECRETS` to `True` to enable this mode.

+#### NFS

+You can use a `Network File System` for the shared_files that are downloaded runtime by IntelOwl (for example Yara rules).

+To use this feature, you would need to add the address of the remote file system inside the `.env` file, and you would need to use the option `--nfs` when launching IntelOwl with the `start.py` script.

 ### Google Kubernetes Engine

 Right now there is no official support for Kubernetes deployments.